-Tenney-Lapham Neighborhood Association's Website for County Proposal on Messner Site
+Tenney-Lapham Neighborhood Association's Website for Gorman and Company's Proposal on the Messner Site

 Seven developers/entities responded to the RFP with Gorman and Company chosen as the winner.
 Their proposal teams with Dryhooch, a veterans service organization, and includes 40 2-bedroom and 24 3-bedroom apartments on floors 2 thru 5 with 54 of those reserved for lower income residents.
 Ten of the apartments will be market rate.
 The development will target veteran families who will be given priority.
 The first floor will include a Dryhooch coffee shop and services for veterans, as well as a fitness room, lobby, etc. The proposal includes 77 parking stalls and will be named Valor.